 Manhattan Beach Nursery School – An indoor/outdoor, play-based co-op school; The school has a liberal, child-led philosophy, with adults’ roles focused more on supporting children in their choices as opposed to facilitation of activities/learning.

-Montessori School of Manhattan Beach – Traditional Montessori-based education with two campuses; One of the most expensive options, with only available schedule 5 days/week; There is typically a waitlist; Large outdoor space with a pool (swim lessons are included in tuition!) and a newly launched Spanish dual immersion classroom; School is going through a challenging time of transition, so it would be wise to talk to parents of current students as a part of your due diligence.
+Montessori School of Manhattan Beach – Traditional Montessori-based education with two campuses; One of the most expensive options, with only available schedule 5 days/week; There is typically a waitlist; Large outdoor space with a pool (swim lessons are included in tuition!) and a newly launched Spanish dual immersion classroom; School is going through a time of transition.

 Shalem Preschool – Brand new Hebrew school in its first year open; Affiliated with Congregation Tikvat Jacob Beth Torah; Incorporates music class, physical education and a rooftop garden; Full and half day options.